 Enamel paint is often thought of as hard, glossy, and used in sparing quantities, much like fingernail polish.
 Modelers and hobbyists frequently use enamel paint to add vivid colors and durability to small crafts.

 What Enamel Paint Is

 Enamel paint is defined more by its qualities than by its content.
 In the broadest sense, enamel paint means any solvent-based paint that dries to a hard, vitreous-like (or, glass-like) shell.
 Solvent-based paints are also called oil-based paints, in contrast with water-based paints.

-Yet enamel paint bears no similarities with the enamel of molten glass, as there is no glass content in this kind of paint.
+Yet enamel paint bears little similarity to the enamel of molten glass, as there is no glass content in this kind of paint.
 Even traditional baked enamel finishes, long used for vehicles, have nothing to do with glass.
-The baking is simply a fast route to eliminating solvents and VOCs.
+Baking is simply a fast route to eliminating solvents and VOCs.

 In reality, air-dry enamel paints are far softer than true enamels formed in a kiln.
 Paint manufacturers have further widened the definition by sometimes attaching the word enamel to water-based paints, thus losing the one ingredient that usually ties together all enamel paints: solvents.

 Enamel Paint's Origin

 At a time when paints were less than reliable and whitewash paints were friable and known to smudge off, attaching the word "enamel" to a paint imparted great meaning to users in the mid-1800s.

 Enamel products were impermeable, sanitary, and very tough.
 Translating the idea of cookware, tile, sinks, and bathtub enamel to paint was a convenient shortcut to indicate that this paint was equally water-resistant and tough.